fredfeng/CS162/homework/hw1.md

 the_function
 ```

-You may also use a `let` expression or any other expression as long as it
+You **must** use this format or your submission may fail to pass a few test
-evaluates to a function.
+cases.
+A template is provided to you for each problem.

 Once you are done, turn in four files on Gradescope:
 * `cat.lp`